 Benefits of a Cash ISA

-The main benefit of a cash ISA is that no income tax has to be paid on interest.
+The main benefit of a cash ISA is that no income tax has to be paid on interest per an online tax tool.
 This makes it an excellent savings device if you’re hoping to get a mortgage or make another expensive purchase in the near future.
 There may be a cap on the amount you can put into an ISA but it can be split between investing in a cash ISA and stocks and shares ISA, if you are interested in both methods.

 How to Open a Cash ISA